evi1Husky/HugBot/README.md

 Chatbot maker for HuggingFace 🤗 Inference API and other AI API providers and backends.

 ## Features
-- ✨ Free and Open Source.
+- ✨ Free and Open Sauce.
 - 💬 Chatbot conversation memory buffer with token counting and truncation to fit the context window.
 - 🛠️ Fully customizeble including system prompt, LLM hyperparameters, prompt tags etc.
 - 🧩 Proper LLM prompt templating using tags and examples provided in model docs and tokenizer configs.